thomas-fossati/draft-cca-endorsements/draft-ydb-rats-cca-endorsements.md

 * Reference Values ({{sec-realm-ref-values}}), i.e., measurements of the configuration and contents of a Realm at the time of its activation along with measurements of software running inside Realm, which can be extended during the lifetime of a Realm.

+Please note that there are no Realm Trust Anchor Endorsements needed from supply chain as they are present inline in the Attestation Evidence.

 ### Realm Endorsements linkage to Realm

 Each Realm has a unique execution context and hence a unique Realm instance.
 Each Realm is uniquely identified in the Arm CCA system.
 For a realm its Endorsements are associated to this unique instance.
 The realm instance is be a vendor defined variable length identifier.
 Hence in this profile, it is represented in a CoMID inside an `environment-map` with `$instance-id-type-choice` set to `tagged-bytes`, i.e. An opaque, variable-length byte string.

-In order to support Realm Instance IDs, the CoMID type `$instance-id-type-choice` is extended as follows:
+In this profile of CCA Endorsements, the Realm Initial Measurements are set in `tagged-bytes` to represent Realm instance.

-A Vendor may wish to identify itself.
-Hence the following optional elements in the `environment-map`of a  `comid` for the realm can be used.
+When supplying Realm Endorsements, a supplier of one or more Realms may wish to identify itself.
+Hence the following class related elements in the `environment-map` of a  `comid` can be used.

 In the `class-map` select
 `vendor` name and/or `class-id` set as `UUID` representing unique identity for the Realm owner.